Farmers have ‘strangulated’ Delhi, says SC on their plea to protest in Jantar Mantar

 However, the Kisan Mahapanchayat’s counsel Ajay Choudhary told the judges that it was not part of the group of protesters who have blocked roads and highways.

-Choudhary also said that the blockades were set up by the police and not the farmers.
+Choudhary also said that it was the police and not the farmers who blocked the roads.
 The court asked the farmers’ body to file an affidavit stating the same.

 On Thursday too, the Supreme Court had raised objections to highways being blocked by the protesting farmers.